AlexSischin/BankDepositPredictor/ANALYSIS.md

 ![img_23.png](img/img_23.png)

 Numeric data.
-P(y=1) decreases until age 50 and then increases.
-It's not how logistic function behaves.
-So, we're going to derive a **polynomial series** of features from this column.
+We'll derive a **polynomial series** of features from this column.
 From the graph we see that there are very few examples with value > 80.
 This might lead to overfitting.
-We can't find more examples, so we'll try to filter out these examples.
+We can't find more examples, so we'll try to filter out them.

 ### Job [1]